DammalapatiVenu/Crowd-Detection-Camera-to-Prevent-COVID-19/README.md

 --> Maintain and monitor the flow of the crowd in a protest demonstration.</br>

 Technologies used:
-The neural network was trained used using the YoloV3 Algorithm.
+The neural network was trained used using the YoloV3 Algorithm.</br>
-COCO dataset was used to train the model.
+COCO dataset was used to train the model.</br>
-Scipy cdist method was used to calculate the distance.
+Scipy cdist method was used to calculate the distance.</br>